nicolello-dev/knowurteacher/README.md

 And open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-After you've ran the code on the development server, try building it with
+##### Production-like environment

+Run

 ```bash
 npm run build
 ```

-And, after it's done compiling, if it doesn't have any errors, run
+To build the application.
+Make sure to address any and all errors.
+Run

 ```bash
 npm run start
 ```

-And open [http://localhost:3000](http://localhost:3000) to test it in production mode.
+And open [http://localhost:3000](http://localhost:3000) to see it in production mode.

 ## Contributing